CSRD

 Who is affected?

-The CSRD reporting requirements will be introduced in phases.
-Swiss companies operating in the EU or part of the supply chain of a reporting entity may also be impacted.
-Companies subject to the CSRD must also comply with the EU Taxonomy.
+The CSRD reporting requirements are being introduced in stages.
+Swiss companies doing business in the EU or that are part of the supply chain of a company subject to the CSRD may also be affected.
+Companies that fall under the CSRD reporting obligation are also required to apply the EU Taxonomy.

-• From the 2024 financial year (reporting in 2025): Companies already subject to the NFRD, including public-interest entities such as listed or economically significant firms that meet two of the following criteria:
+From the 2024 financial year (reporting in 2025): Companies already subject to the Non-Financial Reporting Directive (NFRD)

 • More than 500 employees